-100 migrants arrived in Denver by bus this week, prompting city to activate an emergency shelter
+100 migrants arrived in Denver by bus, prompting city to activate an emergency shelter

 It is not yet clear where the bus came from, Ortega said.
 Denver is a so-called sanctuary city and county, meaning it doesn’t cooperate with federal immigration officials in attempts to deport residents living in the city without legal documentation.

-Texas, Arizona and Florida have each sent migrants to other states in recent months, arguing the Democratic-led states should share in the expense of caring for them.
+Texas, Arizona and Florida have each sent migrants to Democratic-led states in recent months, arguing they should share in the expense of caring for them and managing the costs of immigration.
+A spokesperson for Arizona Gov. Doug Ducey told The Colorado Sun his office wasn’t involved in sending the migrants.
+Representatives of the governor’s offices in Florida and Texas did not immediately return emails requesting comment.

 Texas transported more than 13,000 migrants to New York, Chicago and Washington D.C. between April and mid-November, The Associated Press reported last month.
 Texas Gov. Greg Abbott has said the practice is intended to expose what he calls inaction by the Biden administration over high numbers of migrants crossing on the southern border.

-Critics of the move have described it as a stunt that uses people in need to score political points.
+Critics of the practice have described it as a stunt that uses people in need to score political points.

-The city has been coordinating with local nonprofits for the past two to three months to prepare resources in the event of a surge of migrants.
+Denver has been coordinating with local nonprofits for the past two to three months to prepare resources in the event of a surge of migrants.
 A different group of around 50 migrants arrived in Denver over the weekend.

 “Human lives are not political props.
 Denver will welcome these migrants with open arms and help any way they can.
 We will be empathetic to people put in a difficult situation,” U.S. Sen. John Hickenlooper said in a statement Wednesday.
 Hickenlooper previously served as Denver’s mayor and Colorado governor.
 “Instead of playing partisan games, let’s tackle our broken immigration system once and for all.”